 Vortex isn’t a bad cloud gaming service, especially at the asking price.
 However, with how limited this technology is, cutting any corners proves to be too much, and Vortex is a showcase of that.
 Platformers, shooters and even some RPGs are unplayable with the amount of input lag.
 Although Vortex lives up to its claim of 60fps gaming, it does so at the cost of latency.

 That said, games that don’t need split-second precision play well, and with how cheap Vortex is, that’s worth the price of admission alone.
 Combined with the excellent Android support, Vortex doesn’t look too bad.
-However, if you’re looking for a desktop experience, you’d be better off reading our other cloud gaming reviews.

 What do you think of Vortex?
 Do you plan on trying it out?
 Let us know about your experience in the comments below.
 As always, thanks for reading.